iamstorm-sys/multiple-consumer-groups/README.md

         'enable.auto.commit': false, // Set to true to enable auto-commit if needed });
     ```
-5. Replace the topic 'beautiful-tuesday' with your topic name
+5. Replace the topic 'beautiful-tuesday' with your topic name, in index.js
     ```
     consumer.on('ready', () => {
         consumer.subscribe(['beautiful-tuesday']);